 Earning potential for independent online teachers

 When it comes to income potential, working for yourself as an online teacher could mean earning more as you have the freedom to set class prices.
 Most independent teachers charge between $17 to $25 per hour, and, similar to working for companies, the monthly income depends on how many hours you teach per week.

 Currently, Josue is teaching seven private classes and working for 14 hours a week, from which he earns approximately $900 per month.
 “If it’s about paying the bills, rent, etc., I’m okay with it,” he shares.
 “If you like it, you can make a living out of it.
 As long as you are very organized and disciplined, it’s a pretty easy business to work with.”

-As language companies open more jobs and the number of potential English students increases, online teaching opportunities are definitely on the rise.
+As language companies open more jobs and the number of potential English students increases, so does the number of online teaching positions.
 If you are keen on working as an online teacher, take time to get certified, compare employers, decide on the number of hours you can commit to, and make sure that the offers you are interested in are in line with your needs and goals as an English teacher.
 In no time, you’ll see your hard work pay off as an online English teacher!